-What is vishing?
-It’s not a misspelling of phishing, but rather an increasingly common cyberattack carried out by threat actors across the globe.
-While big companies like Cisco and Twilio have grabbed headlines after recently falling victim to a vishing attack, these cyberthreats can affect any business if left unchecked.
+Big companies like Cisco and Twilio have grabbed headlines after recently falling victim to a vishing attack, but these cyber threats can affect any business if left unchecked.
 Fortunately, as vishing attacks have become more prevalent, organizations have evolved their cybersecurity measures and training to address this emerging threat.

 In this article, you learn about the basics of vishing, the difference between vishing vs. phishing, and most importantly, how your organization can ensure these attacks are identified and avoided at all costs.